MarcoMazzoni93/Uganda/Scripts/README.md

 ### pltXPnsl.R
 Rscript to plot the XP-nsl values and an average based on a sliding window

+### pltXPnsl.R
+Rscript to plot the genome wide and chromosome 7 and chromosome 9 FST values and an average based on a sliding window as in /Uganda_DEGs/Figures/Figure_2.png

 ### run_kallisto.sh
 Script used to make Transcriptome index (Amel.idx) and run callisto to quantify counts

 ### venn_diag.R
 Rscript used to plot shared and unique genes detected from XP-nsl analysis